odea-project/qAlgorithms/report/discussion_tests.md

 aquaflow data.
 Here, the problem was grouping multiple different samples together, which is not a problem with the intended use case.

+The main advantages of process parameters as used here are a massive reduction in the data, both in terms of size and complexity, as well as the ability to compare two or more datasets without depending on the produced feature lists.
+In consequence, data sharing is radically simplified and the processing time for large datasets drastically reduced.
+Since basic functionality could be demonstrated, further work focusing on deriving measurement-specific information on, for example, suspected representativeness regarding the sample, is a promising direction for the qAlgorithms project to take.

 # Software and Data
 ## Software